 Although Turkish cuisine is known for being meat-heavy, most local restaurants carry a wide variety of vegetarian options.
-Tradesmen’s restaurants (esnaf lokantasi) offer zeytinyagli dishes, which are vegetables made with olive oil.
-All fish and kebab restaurants have meat-free mezes on their menu that include yogurt, herbs, hummus and eggplant salad.
+Some offer zeytinyagli dishes, which are vegetables in olive oil.
+All fish and kebab restaurants have meat-free mezes on their menu that include yoghurt, herbs, hummus and eggplant salad.

-Credit cards are widely accepted in major cities like Istanbul, Ankara and Izmir but many smaller towns, as well as simple establishments in big cities, will require you to pay by cash.
-You’ll also need to carry change for taxi fares, tips for waiters (so that it goes to them directly) and public bathrooms.
+Credit cards are widely accepted in major cities like Istanbul, Ankara and Izmir but many smaller towns and independent shops will require you to pay by cash.
+You’ll also need to carry change for taxi fares, tipping waiters (so that it goes to them directly) and public bathrooms.

-Free-roaming cats and dogs are found everywhere – from the doorstep of Starbucks on the Bosphorus and the hectic entry of a popular nightclub to luxurious beaches on the Mediterranean coast.
-They are mostly taken care of by the locals and are quite friendly so there is no need to fear them.
-There is even a statue of Tombili in Istanbul, a famous street cat that died in 2016.
+Free-roaming cats and dogs are found everywhere – from the doorstep of Starbucks to luxurious beaches on the Mediterranean coast.
+They are mostly taken care of by the locals and are quite friendly, so there is no need to fear them.
+There is even a statue of Tombili – a famous street cat that died in 2016 – in Istanbul.

-The quality of tap water varies from region to region but it is not used for drinking purposes in any part of the country.
-However, it’s okay to use it to cook food, make tea after boiling it and brushing your teeth as long as you don’t swallow the water.
+The quality of tap water varies from region to region but it’s not used for drinking purposes in any part of the country.
+However, it’s okay to use it to cook food, make tea after boiling it and brush your teeth, as long as you don’t swallow the water.
 Filtration systems are in place in big cities but locals still choose not to drink tap water just to be on the safe side.

 Turkish people are generally quite affectionate and this is apparent in the way they greet others.
 Although first encounters tend to include a handshake, when meeting a friend or someone you already know, the general rule is to kiss both cheeks regardless of gender.
 This, at times, tends to be coupled with a hug.

-Seeing a couple kissing passionately on the street is quite uncommon – even in liberal neighbourhoods.
-Holding hands is okay but do it with a side of caution if in a conservative area.
+Seeing a couple kissing passionately on the street is quite uncommon in Turkey, even in liberal neighbourhoods.
+Holding hands is OK, but do it with a side of caution if in a conservative area.
 Most public declarations of affection will be noticed but those between LGBT couples might especially be frowned upon.

-The legalisation of marijuana may be on the rise in the United States, but Turkey is still very strict about drug use.
-There is no leniency when it comes to using or selling drugs within the country.
-Smoking cigarettes and drinking alcohol are acceptable.
+Turkey is very strict about drug use.
+There is no leniency when it comes to using or selling drugs within the country, although smoking cigarettes and drinking alcohol is acceptable.